cbdevnet/midimonster/backends/wininput.md

 interfaces to read keyboard and mouse input as any malicious application would.
 While it is definitely possible to configure the MIDIMonster to do malicious things, the code itself does not log anything.
 You can verify this by reading the backend code yourself.

+Since the Windows input system merges all keyboard/mouse input data into one data stream, using multiple instances of this backend is not necessary or useful.
+It is still supported for technical reasons.
+There may be unexpected side effects when mapping the mouse wheel in multiple instances.